Cofiwch Dryweryn: Vandalism and protection

 In 2017, the words Cofiwch Aberfan 1966 ("Remember Aberfan 1966") were added underneath the original message, referring to the Aberfan disaster.
 After the wall was restored in 2018, it was defaced again in February 2019, though it was restored again the next day following a social media campaign.
 The incident saw renewed calls for its protection, with parallels drawn with Banksy's recent anti-air pollution work Season's Greetings in Port Talbot being protected from vandalism.
 Most notably, Bethan Sayed, Plaid Cymru's spokesperson for Heritage, Welsh Language and Sport, raised the issue with the Welsh government.

 On 11 April 2019, i'r Gâd! ("to battle" or "to arms!") was added at the base of the mural, with the top section of the wall containing the word Cofiwch (remember) being demolished the next day.
 The wall was rebuilt and repainted on 13 April by a group of eight volunteers.
 In the subsequent days, a second wall next to the original was painted with Fe Godwn Ni Eto ("We'll rise again") and the campaign organisation YesCymru reported that over fifty new Cofiwch Dryweryn murals had been painted throughout Wales.
 In London, the message was displayed on a banner at that month's London Marathon, in addition to signs with the message being displayed at Downing Street and Whitehall.
 By the end of April, it was estimated that over a hundred murals with the message had been painted globally.
-Dyfed–Powys Police responded to the vandalism by placing a CCTV camera at the site, stating that they were treating the incident as a hate crime.
+Dyfed–Powys Police responded to vandalism by placing a CCTV camera at the site, stating that they were treating the demolishing of part of the wall as a hate crime.
 The trig point on Fan Gyhirych in the Brecon Beacons also bears the slogan.

 On 30 June 2020, it was reported that the memorial had once again been vandalised, this time with a Nazi swastika and a white power symbol being painted over the text.
-The Senedd member for Ceredigion, Elin Jones reported the next day that the mural had been restored.
+The Senedd member for Ceredigion, Elin Jones, reported the next day that the mural had been restored.